megardn/PennLINC.github.io/docs/Basics/InterfacingWithClusters.md

 This means we are going to not use X11 at all.
 Why?
 Because running graphics on the cluster, and then having them sent to your local screen, is very laggy and not dependable.

-## Download/Install Visual Code Studio

-You can find it here: https://code.visualstudio.com

 ## Remote Development using SSH

 The Visual Studio Code Remote - SSH extension allows you to open a remote folder on any remote machine, virtual machine, or container with a running SSH server and take full advantage of VS Code's feature set.
 Once connected to a server, you can interact with files and folders anywhere on the remote filesystem.